Secure your spot on the trip and book now by paying your deposit of USD 1500$/person.

 Since our trips are highly catered and made of activities that need a lot of planning and organization, all payments (the initial sign-up fee, 50% deposit and final payment) are all non-refundable.
 This is because we must forward payments for accommodation, transportation, suppliers, etc. very early on, in order to privatize our accommodation, activities and our meals.

-The one exception is if the trip isn’t confirmed by October 1st,2021.
+The one exception is if the trip isn’t confirmed by December 15th,2021.
 In this case, your sign-up fee will be refunded in full.

 The Covid-19 pandemic has arguably introduced some degree of anxiety and incertitude regarding international travel.
 Our policy is that, should there be a need to cancel the trip (ie covid19 reasons, natural disaster, human conflict, etc) before the trip’s deadline, then the sign-up fee (only) will be refunded, minus processing fees (ie bank, transfer, etc).
 These are usually small amounts.

 If the trip needs to be canceled once we have started to accept the post-signup fee payments (50% deposit and final remaining balance), we will strive to refund as much as possible or offer a voucher for future CPG Vegan Trips, whichever we can best negotiate with our on-the-ground partners and suppliers.
 We will really try our best!

 Please note that the refund of your sign-up fee will only apply if we cancel the trip.
 Our policy is to not run a trip if Covid-19 imposes too many restrictions for the enjoyment of the trip, such as:

 If the trip does go ahead (ie none of the above apply) and you are unable to attend the trip for any personal reasons, even related to covid-19 (ie your own country changes its travel/quarantine policy, you contract the virus, etc), there is unfortunately no refund.
 The trip needs to be canceled by us, if we believe it can not run in accordance with our high standards of quality.